Raphaël Berthier

 I am a tenure-track researcher (chaire de professeur junior) at Inria Sorbonne Université.

-Before that, I was a postdoc under the supervision of Emmanuel Abbe and Andrea Montanari.
+Before that, I was a postdoc at EPFL under the supervision of Emmanuel Abbe and Andrea Montanari.
 I studied non-convex optimization and the theory of neural networks.

-Even before, I was a PhD student under the supervision of Francis Bach and Pierre Gaillard.
+Even before, I was a PhD student at Inria Paris under the supervision of Francis Bach and Pierre Gaillard.
 My PhD thesis is a parallel study of convex optimization and gossip algorithms.
 The best way to learn about this is to look at the summary at the beginning of the manuscript.

 Contact